Residence Halls & Eastview Terrace

 - No painting or papering of rooms or furniture is permitted.

-Students may decorate the surface of their room door facing the corridor, provided that it is done according to the guidelines that follow.
+Students may decorate the surface of their room door facing the corridor according to the following guidelines.
 Adhering to these guidelines will protect doors from unusually harsh wear, eliminate potential fire hazards, and ensure the free movement/access in the corridor.
-No decorations may be placed on the exterior of the building.
+Do not place decorations on the exterior of the building.

 - Decorations may be placed on the upper section of room doors above the lock mechanism.
 If the door has louvers, no materials may be placed on the louvers.